spc-group/tiled-server/README.md

       if you wish tomake a file directory available.
 3. Edit bash starter shell script file [`start-tiled.sh`](./start-tiled.sh)
    1. Override definition of `MY_DIR` at your choice.
-   2. (optional) Override definition of `CONDA_ENV` which is the name of the conda environment created above.
+   2. (optional) Activate the micromamba/conda environment (if not done in step 1 above).
+You may need to change the definition of `CONDA_ENV` which is the name of the conda environment to use.
+   3. (optional) Change the `HOST` and `PORT` if needed.
+   4. (optional) Remove the `--public` option if you want to require an authentication token (shown on the console at startup of tiled).
 4. Edit web interface to display additional columns:
    1. In the `$CONDA_PREFIX` directory, edit file `share/tiled/ui/config/bluesky.yml` so it has the